 Back in the Pacific Northwest, Mink began a new career on the waterfront, first as a warehouseman at a Seattle fish plant and ultimately as a longshoreman and a member of ILWU Local 19.
 He was active in union politics throughout his career.
 He worked on the Local 19 Stevedore Safety Committee for 5 years and served multiple terms as chairman of the Labor Relations Committee.
 In the mid 1950s Mink broke with the Communist Party and helped organize the rival Freedom Socialist Party.
 In 1971 he was elected Vice President of Local 19 and played an instrumental role in the union's historic strike that same year.
 Mink remained active after retiring from the longshore and was a great friend of the Harry Bridges Center for Labor Studies.
 He died in 2011.

 Art Mink shared his memories of the Northwest District Communist Party and the ILWU in an interview with Daren Salter and Steve Beda on May 7, 2008.
-To the right are streaming-video excerpts of the interview in windows media format.
-A high speed connection is recommended for viewing them.
+To the right are streaming-video excerpts of the interview.
 Video editing by Daren Salter.